-Often, the person attempting these balancing acrobatic feats is not even ready to approach the exercise that they’re trying to do.
-So, the first step in a comprehensive balance training program is to stop trying to do hard things that make you wobble and flail your arms all over the place and start with something you’re ready for.
+Often, the person attempting these balancing acrobatic feats is not even ready to approach the exercise that they are trying to do.
+So, the first step in a comprehensive balance training program is to stop trying to do hard things that make you wobble and flail your arms all over the place and start with something you are ready for.

 In fact, when it comes to training your neuromuscular system and your brain for better balance, the goal of any exercise you do should be to have success about 70% of the time and fail only 30% of the time.

-That means that if you’re trying to balance on one leg on a BOSU ball and you can’t hold yourself for more than a couple of seconds before needing to grab onto something, you’re not having enough success with that exercise to make it a good option right now in your training.
+That means that if you are trying to balance on one leg on a BOSU ball and you can’t hold yourself for more than a couple of seconds before needing to grab onto something, you are not having enough success with that exercise to make it a good option right now in your training.

 So, our first principle is to Build on Success.

-While there’s nothing wrong with challenging yourself with exercises that make it hard to balance, there’s a difference between testing your balance and training your balance.
+While there is nothing wrong with challenging yourself with exercises that make it hard to balance, there is a difference between testing your balance and training your balance.

 Finding the correct level at which to start with balance exercise is the first key.
 From that point, you can build on success and progress to bigger challenges.

-Don’t forget, however, that while you do want to have success with the balancing exercise you’re doing, remember it should be only 70% of the time, not 100% of the time.
+However, remember that your success rate for a balance exercise should be about 70% of the time, not 100% of the time.
 The flip side of trying to do things that are too hard is never progressing to the next level of challenge.

-If you’ve been doing the same balance exercise for weeks, months, or years, and you’re 100% successful with it, then you’re not progressively challenging your system to gain better balance.
+If you have been doing the same balance exercise for weeks, months, or years, and you are 100% successful with it, then you are not progressively challenging your system to gain better balance.

 Finding that sweet spot between too hard and too easy is the first key to efficiently and effectively developing balance.

 The other problem with simply trying to do hard things in your balance training is that it is not a comprehensive approach.
-It doesn’t factor in all of the systems for balance and the risk factors for falling that we discussed last week.
+It does not factor in all of the systems for balance and the risk factors for falling that we discussed last week.